rogerprz/github-cli/README.md

 ### What you will need

 * Create a PAT (Personal Access Token) within [Github>Settings>Developer Settings> PAT](https://github.com/settings/tokens)
+  * Check all the boxes when creating PAT
+  * Copy and save your PAT on a notepad to be used for later.
 * Github handle/username, i.e. [@rogerprz](https://github.com/rogerprz)

 ### Built with